Search

 6. Incorporate management, legal, and ethical guidelines within the scope of practice of a Practical Nurse.

-Standard College offers a hybrid method of delivery.
-Instruction within the program is provided in on-ground and in distance education formats.
+Standard College offers a hybrid method of delivery, providing instruction in-person and in distance education formats, leveraging the strengths of both formats to provide a flexible and comprehensive nursing educational experience.
 Since March 2020, students attend the course lectures online, engage in the Skills Lab on campus, and complete tests online and at campus.

 Instructors use a variety of contemporary teaching approaches or strategies to accomplish program goals and enhance student ability to achieve program outcomes.
 Examples may include, but are not limited to, case study, problem-based scenarios, computer simulations, web based and distance technologies, and field or community experiences.
 Instructional methods are conducive to students’ capabilities and learning needs.
 Faculty and program administrators ensure that instructional techniques and delivery strategies are compatible with the program objectives and curricular offerings.

 Students are evaluated both didactically and clinically in the nursing course they are enrolled.
 Didactic components of the course include exams, quizzes, and student projects.
-Clinical components of the course include clinical labs and clinical assignments, which may include providing direct patient care or observing patient care.
+Clinical components of the course include clinical labs and clinical assignments, which may include providing direct patient care.

 Didactic evaluation is completed through exams, quizzes, and student projects.
 Students are informed of didactic evaluation via the nursing course syllabus and course schedule.

-Clinical evaluation is completed daily.
-Weekly written anecdotal records are maintained and discussed with each student.
-Instructors document pertinent information about a student’s progression or lack of progression.
-Individual, informal conferences are held as necessary.
+Clinical evaluation is completed at the end of the practicum for each student and more often as needed.
+Individual conferences may be held as necessary to discuss students’ progress.
 The clinical experience is graded as “P” (Pass), “F” (Fail), or “NO” (No opportunity to observe).

-Students in the Practical Nursing program are kept apprised of their status in individual coursework and the program as a whole through the online communication portal, POPULI.
-Each student has secured access to an individual POPULI account.
-POPULI provides comprehensive information, including graded course work, attendance status, as well as overall GPA in the program.
+Students in the Practical Nursing program are kept apprised of their status in individual coursework and the program as a whole through POPULI.

 Teaching/Evaluation Methods